perlin-network/wavelet-stack/README.md

 Dumps the stack status to stdout.

 ### manage-stack benchmark
-`manage-stack benchmark`
+`manage-stack benchmark [<count>]`
 `manage-stack nobenchmark`

 Starts (or stops, in the case of `nobenchmark`) the benchmarking node.
+If `<count>` is specified the that number of benchmarking nodes will be started, if not specified then one benchmarking node will be started.

 ### manage-stack attach
 `manage-stack attach <nodeId>`

 Attach to the console of the specified node.
-Node IDs are numeric to indicate which Wavelet node to attach to, or can be "`sync`" or "`loadbalancer`" to specify that the "sync" node or "loadbalancer" node should be attached to, respectively.
+Node IDs are numeric to indicate which Wavelet node to attach to, or can be "`sync`", "`loadbalancer`", or "`benchmark`" to specify that the "sync" node, the "loadbalancer" node, or the "benchmark" node should be attached to, respectively.

+If multiple benchmark nodes are running you can append the "`<nodeId>`" with a dot and index.
+For
+example:

+    manage-stack attach benchmark.2

 ### manage-stack shell
 `manage-stack shell <nodeId> [<cmd...>]`